-At Native Spirit, is is our aim to offer sustainable, high-quality pieces while minimising our impact on the environment.
+At Native Spirit, our aim is to offer sustainable, high-quality pieces while minimising our impact on the environment.
 The choice of materials used in the design of our clothing is essential to ensure a responsible production process.
 Cotton is a natural plant fibre surrounding cotton plants.
 It is the world’s most produced natural textile fibre, especially in the textile industry.

 Organic cotton growing is more ethical and environmentally friendly than conventional cotton growing, therefore we have chosen to use organic cotton in our clothing design.